-The Annual Report and the Consolidated Financial Statements were approved for release by the Board of Directors and the Chief Executive Officer on 06 May 2024.
-The consolidated statement of profit or loss and other comprehensive income and the statement of financial position and the Parent's income statement and balance sheet will be subject to adoption at the Annual General Meeting on 06 May 2024.
+The Annual Report and the Consolidated Financial Statements were approved for release by the Board of Directors and the Chief Executive Officer.
+The consolidated statement of profit or loss and other comprehensive income as well as the statement of financial position and the Parent's income statement and balance sheet will be subject to adoption at the Annual General Meeting.

-VALUATION BASES APPLIED

-IN THE PREPARATION OF THE FINANCIAL STATEMENTS
+VALUATION BASES APPLIED IN THE PREPARATION OF THE FINANCIAL STATEMENTS